42-mraasvel/web-server/documentation/readme/README.md

 	error_page 404 /error_pages/404.html;
 	```

 	Specify a custom file to respond to certain error codes.
-If not specified or the file doesn't exist, the webserver's default response is used.
+If not specified or the file doesn't exist, the web server's default response is used.

 - Client Max Body Size (optional)
 	```